Juan-Antonio-24/cognitive-model-api/README.md

 # License

-This project is for educational and portfolio purposes.
+This project is intended for educational, research, and portfolio purposes.